SpencerUyematsu/Cellular-Atomata-Simulation/README.md

 ### University of California, Berkeley
 ### Chem 274B: Software Engineering Fundamentals for Molecular Sciences

-### Creator:  Spencer Uyematsu, Michael Soto, Kofi Mireku
+### Authors:  Spencer Uyematsu, Michael Soto, Kofi Mireku
 ### Date Created: December, 2023

 This is the main directory for the CHEM274B Final Project repository

 ## LIST OF SUBDIRECTORIES IN THIS DIRECTORY:
 - Applications/
 - Bin/
 - Lib/
 - Include/